-The school offers a curriculum and assessment pattern prescribed by the Central Board of Secondary Education (CBSE), New Delhi.
+The school offers CBSE curriculum and assessment pattern.
 Learners of each level are offered a structured framework that enables them to develop holistic growth.

 In Kindergarten, the assessment method used primarily promotes student-centric learning, as children possess individual processing and progressing pace.
 The continuous skill based assessments help teachers ascertain the unique learning sequences that every child requires and identify their strengths and areas for improvement.

 Scholastic Assessment for Primary Level involves Formative Assessment (FA) that encompasses quizzes, group discussions, presentations, short multiple-choice questions, oral questions, sharing of opinions, creative writing, sketching of ideas, role-plays, practical fun activities, short paper pencil test, evaluation during teaching of a unit etc.

 Summative Assessment (SA) encompasses evaluation at the end of the teaching process of a topic or a group of topics.
 These would mostly comprise paper pencil tests, would be elaborate and covers a larger portion.

 The grading system is done on a five-point scale.